pcsmomo/docker-kubernetes/README.md

 docker login
 docker push pcsmomo/node-hello-world
-# it pushes exclude libraries existed on docker hub
+# it pushes exclude libraries that existed on docker hub
 ```

 ### 39. Pulling & Using Shared Images